What to look for when adding images

-How do I add images to my site? - 10 Tips
+How to add images to the site? - 10 tips

-It is extremely important to find a happy medium in the appropriate measurements.
+It is extremely important to find the golden mean in the appropriate measurements.

-The graphics you add shouldn't be too small as users will only get annoyed by the tiny images.
+The graphics you add should not be too small, as users will only get annoyed when they see tiny images.
 Otherwise, they will be artificially stretched, resulting in really poor quality.

-On the other hand, they also should not be too large.
+On the other hand, they shouldn't be too big either.
 Many people have websites that are not designed to properly scale the images they add themselves.
-This can cause us all to see a perfectly normal image, when in fact it will be huge.
+This can lead to the fact that we all see a completely normal image, while in fact it will be huge.

-Although visually it won't make any difference, quite a lot of unnecessary data will be downloaded "in the background".
-This has a very negative effect on the site loading speed.
+Although it won't make any difference visually, quite a lot of unnecessary data will be downloaded "in the background".
+This has a very negative effect on the loading speed of the site.

 2. Pay attention to the importance of graphics

-For this reason, a good the idea is to use compression to reduce unnecessary overhead with little or no quality loss.
+For this reason, it's a good idea to use compression to reduce unnecessary overhead with little or no quality loss.

 You can optimize graphics with a tool called TinyPNG.

-If you are using WordPress, a good plugin for this task will be WP Smush.
+If you use WordPress, WP Smush is a good plugin for this task.

 3. Use only high-quality images

-"Quality" - this word should accompany you on the Internet at every step if you you have your site.
+"Quality" - this word should accompany you every step of the way on the Internet if you have your own website.

 Any graphics you add should just be visually appealing.
 They must not contain any blemishes or noticeable so-called "artifacts" that appear when JPG files are compressed.

-Let's face it - it's better not to add graphics at all than to insert one that will only cause frustration for visitors.
+Let's face it - it's better not to add graphics at all than to insert one that will only disappoint visitors.